numist/numi.st/moto.md

 ---
 layout: page
 ---
-When we started dating, Tanya asked one her her coworkers (who had previously worked with me at Square) his impressions of me and he answered: "well, he's pretty smart… and he _really_ likes his motorcycles".
+When we started dating, Tanya asked one her her coworkers (who had previously worked with me at Square) for his impressions and he answered: "well, he's pretty smart… and he _really_ likes his motorcycles".
 Fair enough!
-If I'm on my deathbed, you could probably squeeze another couple hours out of my mortal coil by just putting it on a bike.
+If I'm on my deathbed, you could probably squeeze another couple hours out of this mortal coil by putting it on a bike.

 Quick rides are good for resetting a mood, longer journeys give me space to organize thoughts and ideas, working on motorcycles (along with woodworking) helps me feel connected with the physical world, and customizing them is a nice outlet for creativity.